 The publication series “Human Rights Go Local” is jointly edited by the UNESCO Centre for the Promotion of Human Rights at the Local and Regional Levels and the UNESCO Chair in Human Rights and Human Security at the University of Graz.
 The series is published by HRGL Publications.

-In early 2020, Volume 1 "Implementing Human Rights and the 2030 Agenda for Sustainable Development at the Local Level: Key Issues and Examples" by Karina Gomes and Markus Möstl, edited by Gerd Oberleitner and Klaus Starl was published.
-It can be purchased here.
+- Volume 1: “Implementing Human Rights and the 2030 Agenda for Sustainable Development at the Local Level: Key Issues and Examples” by Karina Gomes and Markus Möstl, 2020